Vivekpalankar/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 7 The vi Editor.markdown

 03. How do you remove the characters that you just inserted above without using the undo feature?

     Since the cursor is still placed at the last character of the line, press `x` twice to delete two characters at the end of the line.
 Now press `0` to move to the beginning of the line.
-Again press `x` twice to delete the two charactes at the beginning of the line.
+Again press `x` twice to delete the two characters at the beginning of the line.

 04. How do you move to line number 100 and then write the remaining lines (including that line) to a separate file?